Eric Ferguson (radio personality): Professional career

 Ferguson began his radio career in Chicago as an intern at WYTZ-FM in Chicago and later was a producer for Chicago on-air personality John Records Landecker.
 He then was a producer for the "Morning Zoo" on WYTZ-FM.
 He later began hosting a morning show on WMMZ-FM in Gainesville/Ocala, Florida.
 Ferguson also hosted an evening shift at WHXT in Allentown, Pennsylvania and morning shows on WPXR in Rock Island, Illinois and WZOK in Rockford, Illinois.
 Ferguson later worked at KWMX-FM in Denver.

-Ferguson and Kathy Hart, who he had never met before they were paired up as cohosts of the morning show at WTMX in Chicago in 1996, were named to the position.
+Ferguson and Kathy Hart, who he had never met before were paired up as cohosts of the morning show at WTMX in Chicago in 1996, and were named to the position.
 The duo, known as "The Eric & Kathy Show," went on to tremendous ratings success, and appeared in a successful, multiyear ad campaign that placed their faces on billboards around the Chicago area.

 In 2001, Ferguson signed a five-year, $5 million contract renewal at WTMX.

 In 2016, Ferguson and Hart (whose birth name is Kathy Achenbach) were inducted into the Radio Hall of Fame as "The Eric & Kathy Show".
 After 21 years, Ferguson's partnership with his cohost Hart unraveled in 2017, when she spent four months off the air.
 In September 2017, WTMX fired Hart, and the show was rebranded "Eric in the Morning."

 On September 27, 2021, the Chicago Tribune broke the news that Ferguson had been sued in May 2021 in Cook County Circuit Court by a former producer on his show, Cynthia DeNicolo, who alleged that Ferguson had abused his power to coerce sexual favors early in her career, and then blocked promotions as punishment after she refused to resume an unwanted sexual relationship.
 Ferguson was taken off the air soon after, and formally left the radio show in late October.